 Level AA SC 3.2.7 hidden controls suggest the clear display of all buttons or controls with user focus for quick and clear understanding and performance of all tasks.
 The buttons should also not require actions like a pointer hover or keyboard focus to remain visible.

 Some individuals may not be able to complete the specified task if the website has hidden controls.
-People with difficulties may not find the control, thus creating barriers for alternative input methods.
+People with difficulties may not find the control, thus creating barriers to alternative input methods.

 (Level A) 3.3.7 Accessible Authentication

 Sometimes logging into a page or website may be a challenge to the user because they forget their authentication details.
 They may forget passwords, and the authentication process may involve a cognitive function test.

 The user will have to remember, manipulate or transcribe information like CAPTCHA or answer logic puzzles or math equations as part of the test.

 Websites can pass this accessible authentication criterion by providing at least one alternative way to log in, without the need for any cognitive tests, like two-factor authentication.
 Websites should also let users use their email addresses to reset their passwords or provide them with some assistance mechanisms to provide for website-accessible authentication.